Commutativity properties of Quinn spectra: Introduction

 In fact $\mathbf C$ is $(\bM_{e,*,1})^{\mathrm{comm}}$, and $\mathbf D$ is weakly equivalent to $(\bM_{\mathrm{rel}}^\Z)^{\mathrm{comm}}$ in the category of commutative symmetric ring spectra (see Remark \ref{m80}).

 As far as we are aware, there is no previous result in the literature showing multiplicativity of the symmetric signature at the spectrum level.

 In Section \ref{Nov12.1} we prove a stronger statement, that up to weak equivalence the symmetric signature is a monoidal transformation between symmetric monoidal functors.
-In \cite{BLM12} we will prove the analogous statement about the symmetric signature for Witt bordism, using the methods of the present paper.
+In \cite{BLM12} we proved the analogous statement about the symmetric signature for Witt and IP bordism, using the methods of the present paper.

 \begin{remark} The {\it Sullivan-Ranicki orientation} for topological bundles (\cite{MR2162361}, \cite{MR548575}, \cite[Remark 16.3]{MR1211640}, \cite[Section 13.5]{KMM}) is the following composite in the homotopy category of spectra